 The 2006 NRC RA for zinc in growth, reproduction, and adult maintenance formulations was less than the previous concentration in the Dog Food Nutrient Profiles of 120 mg/kg DM and the 2007 CNES decreased the recommended minimum concentration to 100 mg/kg DM in the Growth and Reproduction Nutrient Profile and to 80 mg/kg DM in the Adult Maintenance Nutrient Profile consistent with the 2006 NRC RA and FEDIAF Guidelines concentrations.
 Both the 2005 Mineral Tolerance of Animals and the 2006 Nutrient Requirements of Dogs and Cats state there is not enough data available to set a tolerance or SUL for zinc in dog foods.
-The 2007 CNES elected to delete the previous maximum concentration of 1000 mg/kg DM that was based on the maximum tolerance concentration recommended for swine rations.
-The CNES noted that the swine tolerance of 1000 mg/kg DM was the greatest concentration for any tolerance for zinc listed in the 2005 Mineral Tolerance of Animals.
+The 2007 CNES elected to delete the previous maximum concentration of 1000 mg/kg DM that was based on the maximum tolerance of 1000 mg/kg DM was the greatest concentration for any tolerance for zinc listed in the 2005 Mineral Tolerance of Animals.